mscrnt/TextAdventure/README.md

 To start the game, run `main.py`.
 Ensure that all dependencies are installed and that the necessary game assets and data files are in their appropriate directories.

 ## Contributions
-Contributions to the Avalonia game project are welcome.
+Contributions to the game project are welcome.
 Please ensure that any additions or changes are well-documented and align with the existing code structure and game design.

 ## License
 Specify the license under which this project is released.

 ## Contact
-For more information or queries regarding the Avalonia game project, please contact the project maintainer.
+For more information or queries regarding the game project, please contact the project maintainer.

 ---

-This README provides a basic overview of the Avalonia game project.
+This README provides a basic overview of the game project.
 For more detailed information about each component, refer to the respective file documentation.